briannebyer/UniversityChecklist/Checklist/Readme.md

 Used VStack, which formats objects vertically, to show each goal in studyTasks

-Added the associated course to each goal into studyTasks list Used HStack, which formats objects vertically, to show each goal with its respective course.
+Added the associated course to each goal into studyTasks list Used HStack, which formats objects horizontally, to show each goal with its respective course.
 Added Image to HStack, added tick boxes to certain goals, but since I didn't have index[2] for certain goals, a Fatal error occured.
 Meaning I require an image/index[2] for each goal.
 Added filled and unfilled checkboxes to show which were completed.
 Solved fatal error.